ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 `__match_self__`, but that's beyond the scope of this chapter).
 For most uses, using keyword patterns as shown is sufficient.

-**Static analysis benefits:** Class patterns go hand-in-hand with type hints.
+**Static analysis benefits:** Class patterns go hand-in-hand with type annotations.
 If a variable is annotated as a base class or a union of classes, a match statement with class patterns can effectively act as a type-safe downcast.
 For example, if a function parameter `shape: Shape` where `Shape` is a union of `Circle | Square`, you might do: